kenmcgarry/UKCI2015-side-effects/README.md

 > L. Brouwers, M. Iskar, G. Zeller, V. vanNoort, , and P. Bork.
 Network neighbors of drug targets contribute to drug side-effect similarity.
 PLoS ONE, 6(7):e22187, 07 2011.

+> M. Campillos, M. Khun, A. Gavin, L. Jensen, and P. Bork.
+Drug target identification using side-effect similarity.
+Science, 321:263–266, 2008.

+> A. Chiang and A. Butte.
+Systematic evaluation of drug-disease relationships to identity leads for novel drug uses.
+Clinical pharmacology and therapeutics, 86(5):507–510, 2009.